-RUBEN VALENZUELA is the Founder and Artistic Director of the Bach Collegium San Diego (BCSD).
-As a conductor, keyboardist, and musicologist, he has led BCSD in numerous notable performances of music of the Renaissance, early and high Baroque, through the early Classical period.
-His performances have been described as ‘dramatic’ and ‘vibrant’ and ‘unable to unlock the true power of Baroque music’ (SanDiegoStory.com).
-Under Valenzuela’s leadership, BCSD has achieved local, national, and international acclaim, through highly charged virtuosic performances of iconic repertoire, in addition to lesser-known works.
-In 2012, he was chosen by San Diego Metro Magazine as one of 'Twenty Men Who Impact San Diego' for his outstanding work with BCSD, and his ongoing contributions to the San Diego arts community.
+RUBEN VALENZUELA is the Founder and Artistic Director of Bach Collegium San Diego (BCSD).
+As a conductor, keyboardist, and musicologist, he has led BCSD in notable performances of music of the Renaissance, early and high Baroque, early Classical period, as well as music of the twentieth century.
+Valenzuela's performances have been described as ‘dramatic’ and ‘vibrant’ and ‘able to unlock the true power of Baroque music’ (SanDiegoStory.com).
+Under Valenzuela’s leadership, BCSD has achieved international acclaim through virtuosic performances of iconic repertoire, in addition to lesser-known works.

-As a musicologist, Valenzuela has undertaken research at the Centro Nacional de Investigación, Documentación e Información Musical, Carlos Chavez (CENEDIM), and has also conducted research at the Archivo del Cabildo of Mexico City Cathedral focusing on the basso continuo in Novo-Hispanic music (1680–1750).
-In 2016, he presented a paper titled: Mexican Religious Iconography (Angels musicians and the Basso Continuo in Mexico City Cathedral) for the Historical Performance Institute of the Jacobs School of Music, Indiana University.
-Currently, he has focused his research on the music and life of Anglo-Canadian composer Healey Willan, which saw the formation of Willan West 2018 to mark the fiftieth anniversary of the death of the composer.
-The year long music festival produced a series of fourteen liturgical events and two concerts with the aim of performing Willan's choral music in its proper liturgical context.
+As a musicologist Valenzuela has undertaken research at the Centro Nacional de Investigación, Documentación e Información Musical, Carlos Chavez (CENEDIM, Mexico City), and at the Archivo del Cabildo of Mexico City Cathedral.
+In 2016, he presented a paper titled: Mexican Religious Iconography (Angels musicians and the Basso Continuo in Mexico City Cathedral) for the inaugural Historical Performance Institute of the Jacobs School of Music, Indiana University.
+Valenzuela's musical interests are wide ranging to include the life and music of Anglo-Canadian composer Healey Willan, which led to the creation of the year long Willan West 2018 festival.
+Additionally, Valenzuela maintains a lifelong interest in Jamaican popular music of the late 50s and 1960s, and in particular Mento, Ska, Rocksteady, and early Reggay.

-and the American Guild of Organists.
-He holds a PhD in Musicology from Claremont Graduate University and is the Director of the Music & Organist of All Souls’ Episcopal Church, San Diego, and the Choral Director of the La Jolla Symphony Chorus.
+Valenzuela holds a PhD in Musicology from Claremont Graduate University and is also the Director of Music & Organist of All Souls’ Episcopal Church, San Diego.